 website I present an easy-access summary listing

 of all my natural soundscape and wind chimes recordings - a lot more than I have uploaded here.

 I have been using a fairly precisely tailored EQ profile to compensate for the slight attenuation of the high frequencies of virtually all my recordings by use of a furry windshield

 , but also, as from my recordings of 5th March 2013 onwards, I was using a carefully shaped reduction EQ in the bass of all recordings, because it appeared that ALL my recordings had a quite audible broad 'hump' in their bass frequency spectra.
 Unfortunately I applied that bass correction to almost all my recordings.

-It was something like a year later that I eventually worked out that the bass hump was NOT in my recordings but was just a problem from the Castle Harlech speakers that I was using for auditioning my recordings - so I no longer apply the bass 'correction', and am working to replace significantly affected recordings by new versions taken afresh from my archived originals.
+It was something like a year later that I eventually worked out that the bass hump was NOT in my recordings but was just a problem from my living room's bass resonances screwing up the output of the 'hi-fi' speakers that I was using for auditioning my recordings (please see further below for more about this phenomenon) - so I no longer apply the bass 'correction', and have replaced significantly affected recordings by new versions taken afresh from my archived originals - but I have not updated my Freesound uploads.
 Below is a screen clip from Audacity of the EQ curve that I nowadays apply to all my new recordings (i.e., for which a Rode Dead Kitten windshield was used).